isurunix/isurubuddhika.dev/README.md

 hugo new posts/your-new-post.md
 ```

 Edit the newly created file in the `content/posts/` directory and add your content.
+Each post will be deployed automatically using Cloudflare Workers.

 ---